Valley of the Names

-During World War II, soldiers training in the desert north of Yuma, Arizona, began decorating a site they called “Graffiti Mesa,” using rocks to write out their names in the white sand.
+During World War II, soldiers training in the desert north of Yuma, Arizona, began decorating a site they called “Graffiti Mesa,” using rocks to write out their names in the clay.
 The tradition continued on after the war, and the graffitied area grew and grew.
 Today over 1,200 acres of land are decorated with signatures, messages, dates, initials, and designs.

 If you have a message or name that begs to be written in the desert, be forewarned, it requires a 4-wheel drive vehicle to access the area.
 Once there, it’s possible to drive down, around, and through the hills and valleys covered by this unique rock art.
 Make sure to bring your own rocks; there are plenty of black rocks on the road leading in.